-Master of Science in Nursing (MSN) Policies/Procedures
+Master of Science in Nursing (MSN) Policies and Procedures

-Kramer School of Nursing Preceptor Policy for the MSN Student
+Preceptor Policy for the MSN Student

-Preceptors are used for supervision of MSN students in clinical and role practicum experience.
+Preceptors are used for supervision of MSN students in the role-specific practicum experience.
 Preceptors are not required for observational experiences.
-A preceptor is employed by the facility in which the experience takes place who agrees to provide supervision to the student for a specified period of time during the preceptor's scheduled work hours in order to assist the student to meet identified learning objectives.
+A preceptor is employed by the facility in which the experience takes place who agrees to provide supervision to the student for a specified period of time during the preceptor's scheduled work hours in order to assist the student to meet course outcomes and student-identified learning objectives.
 A faculty member is not on site.